Matthew Teague

-Matthew Nathaniel Teague (born October 22, 1958) is an American former professional football linebacker in the National Football League (NFL) for the Atlanta Falcons.
-He was selected by the Dallas Cowboys in the tenth round of the 1980 NFL draft.
-He was also selected by the Falcons in the seventh round of the 1980 NFL supplemental draft.
+Matthew Nathaniel Teague (born October 22, 1958) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Atlanta Falcons.
+He was selected by the Dallas Cowboys in the tenth round of the 1980 NFL draft and then later by the Falcons in the 1980 NFL supplemental draft for a seventh round pick.
 He was a member of the Ottawa Rough Riders, Toronto Argonauts and Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football at Prairie View A&M University.
+He played college football for the Prairie View A&M Panthers.

 Early life

 Teague attended Alcee Fortier High School in New Orleans, Louisiana, where he played mostly in the offensive line.
 He also practiced baseball.

 He accepted football scholarship from Prairie View A&M University, where he became a four-year starter at left defensive end.
 His teams won only 12 games in 4 seasons, including going 0-11 in 1979.

 Professional career

 Dallas Cowboys

 Teague was selected by the Dallas Cowboys in the tenth round (273rd overall) of the 1980 NFL draft to play linebacker, as he was seen as an above average athlete.